streaming-video-technology-alliance/common-media-library/lib/config/common-media-library.api.md

 // Warnings were encountered during analysis:
 //
+// src/cmaf/ham/types/mapper/dash/DashManifest.ts:19:3 - (ae-forgotten-export) The symbol "Period" needs to be exported by the entry point index.d.ts
+// src/cmaf/ham/types/mapper/hls/HlsManifest.ts:12:2 - (ae-forgotten-export) The symbol "PlayList" needs to be exported by the entry point index.d.ts
+// src/cmaf/ham/types/mapper/hls/HlsManifest.ts:13:2 - (ae-forgotten-export) The symbol "MediaGroups" needs to be exported by the entry point index.d.ts
+// src/cmaf/ham/types/mapper/hls/HlsManifest.ts:14:2 - (ae-forgotten-export) The symbol "SegmentHls" needs to be exported by the entry point index.d.ts
 // src/cmcd/CmcdEncoding.ts:18:2 - (ae-forgotten-export) The symbol "CMCD_JSON" needs to be exported by the entry point index.d.ts
 // src/cmcd/CmcdEncoding.ts:23:2 - (ae-forgotten-export) The symbol "CMCD_QUERY" needs to be exported by the entry point index.d.ts
 // src/cmcd/CmcdEncoding.ts:28:2 - (ae-forgotten-export) The symbol "CMCD_HEADERS" needs to be exported by the entry point index.d.ts
-// src/cmcd/CmcdHeaderField.ts:19:2 - (ae-forgotten-export) The symbol "CMCD_OBJECT" needs to be exported by the entry point index.d.ts
-// src/cmcd/CmcdHeaderField.ts:24:2 - (ae-forgotten-export) The symbol "CMCD_REQUEST" needs to be exported by the entry point index.d.ts
-// src/cmcd/CmcdHeaderField.ts:29:2 - (ae-forgotten-export) The symbol "CMCD_SESSION" needs to be exported by the entry point index.d.ts
-// src/cmcd/CmcdHeaderField.ts:34:2 - (ae-forgotten-export) The symbol "CMCD_STATUS" needs to be exported by the entry point index.d.ts

 ```